 This policy applies to the use of personal protective equipment by ETSU Facilities Management employees.
-Personal protective equipment, as defined by CFR 1910.1032, such as protective clothing, respiratory protection, gloves, goggles and face shields, etc. shall be used to protect against chemical, biological, mechanical and irritant hazards capable of causing injury or impairment through absorption, inhalation, or physical contact.
+Personal protective equipment, as defined by CFR 1910.132, such as protective clothing, respiratory protection, gloves, goggles and face shields, etc. shall be used to protect against chemical, biological, mechanical and irritant hazards capable of causing injury or impairment through absorption, inhalation, or physical contact.

-Anyone having questions concerning this plan may contact the Environmental Health and Safety Office, 439-6028.
+Anyone having questions concerning this plan may contact the Environmental Health and Safety Office at 439-7784 or Facilities Management at 439-7900.

-Hazard Assessment Responsibilites
+Hazard Assessment Responsibilities